The big pay-off: How balloon payments work

 How balloon payments work

-Therefore, instead of paying a set percentage of the entire amount of the loan in one go, you can set aside a specific amount to pay at the end whilst paying off smaller amounts month-by-month.
+Instead of paying a set percentage of the entire amount of the loan in one go, you can set aside a specific amount to pay at the end whilst paying off smaller amounts month-by-month.

 On most occasions, the balloon fee presents a sizeable chunk of the loan amount but not more than the instalments themselves.
 The fee itself is often between 20%-40% of the total value of the loan.